 But it’s also important to teach and talk to our girls about what it looks like to be kind and inclusive when it comes to school and friends.
 That’s one of the most popular parts of our Teen Manners Course for girls — because it shows girls not only what to look for in a friend, but also how to treat friends well.

 P.S.
-We are offering 30% off on this popular course — an on-demand video course with two hours of confidence-building content and gracious tips is the perfect thing to have girls watch before they start school!
-Sign up here and use code 30DSG at checkout.
+For the month of July, we are offering 30% off on this popular course — an on-demand video course with two hours of confidence-building content and gracious tips is the perfect thing to have girls watch before they start school!
+Sign up here and use code TAKE30 at checkout.

 This is the thing: Just because teens and tweens may act like they don’t want to listen to us doesn’t mean we shouldn’t still be talking about these important topics.
 And one of the most urgent topics in our divided society right now is treating others with respect and kindness!